 While ERP software was initially designed for enterprises — as the name indicates — today’s cloud-based software-as-a-service (SaaS) ERP offerings have lowered barriers to entry and helped countless emerging and midsize companies increase their efficiency, visibility and, in turn, profitability.

-All companies should regularly review their current technology and ask: Is our technology helping — or holding us back?
+- Regularly review your current technology and ask: Is our technology helping — or holding us back?
 When outdated or inadequate systems introduce inefficiencies, muddy the data waters or can’t support changes the business wants to make, it’s time to look for a new solution.

 12 Benefits of ERP Systems

 Today’s ERP solutions have rich feature sets that bring countless benefits to businesses.
+This software has become universally adopted by almost all companies of a certain size because it drives real improvements.
 While what an individual firm sees as the greatest value of this technology will vary, here are key universal advantages ERP delivers:

-4. Business insights/intelligence: Because ERPs can access data from across the company, these systems can uncover impactful trends and provide extensive business insights.
+4. Business insights/intelligence.
+Because ERPs can access real-time data from across the company, these systems can uncover impactful trends and provide extensive business insights.
 This leads to better decision-making by organisational leaders who now have easy access to all relevant data.

-7. Data security: ERP providers understand that your system houses critical, sensitive data and take necessary steps to ensure it is secure.
+7. Data security.
+ERP providers understand that your system houses critical, sensitive data and take necessary steps to ensure it is secure.
 This diligence is more important than ever as the volume and scale of cyberattacks increase.
-Cloud ERP software, in particular, uses cutting-edge security protocols to ensure your company doesn’t fall victim to a damaging attack.
+Vendor-managed cloud ERP software, in particular, uses cutting-edge security protocols to ensure your company doesn’t fall victim to a damaging attack.

-8. Collaboration: Employees are most effective when they work together.
+8. Collaboration.
+Employees are most effective when they work together.
 ERP solutions make it easy to share information — like purchase orders, contracts and customer-support records — among teams.
-It knocks down walls between departments by giving employees appropriate access to data on related business functions.
+It knocks down walls between departments by giving employees appropriate access to real-time data on related business functions.

 6 Disadvantages of ERP Systems

-2. Consistent UX/UI: Across departments and roles, everyone uses the same user interface (UI) and has a similar user experience (UX) with an ERP.
-Modules for inventory management, HR and finance all have the same look and feel and shared functionality.
+2. Consistent UX/UI.
+Across departments and roles, everyone uses the same user interface (UI) and has a similar user experience (UX) with an ERP.
+Modules for inventory management, HR and finance all have the same look and feel and shared functionality, provided you get them from the same vendor.
 This increases the software’s adoption rate and can make it easier for staff to move between departments.
 A consistent UX and UI also result in efficiency gains because users can quickly find and understand information from all corners of the business.

 Types of ERP Deployment Models